 Dr Nick O’Brien leads the company’s Investment Analytics team, which conducts financial and forestry modelling and analysis related to New Forests’ investments.
 Nick oversees quantitative analysis of forestry assets in acquisition and works with the operational teams once assets are acquired.
 This includes asset-level and portfolio-level modelling and reporting and analysis on key projects.
 He leads an experienced team in Sydney and in regional offices to ensure that New Forests applies a consistent and high-quality analytical approach to timber management and, where possible, added value through carbon products for regulatory and voluntary markets.
 Nick has a Bachelor and a Ph.D. in Forest Science from the University of Melbourne.

-Mark Rogers is responsible for managing the Australia-New Zealand business and overseeing the investments in ANZFF and ANZFF2 and the development of ANZFF3.
+Mark Rogers is responsible for managing the Australia-New Zealand business and overseeing the investments in ANZFF and ANZFF2 and the deployment of ANZFF3.
 He manages a team of dedicated professionals in forestry operations, acquisitions, and financial analytics for Australia New Zealand with a key focus on clients service.
 He has nearly 20 years experience in real asset sales and acquisition, regulation, greenfields project development, and finance.
 Mark sits on a number of New Forests’ Investment Committees and operating company boards.
 He has also had extensive experience as a Non-Executive Director on numerous other real asset companies (such as Anglian Water, Electricity North West, and Hazelwood Power Corporation).
-Mark is currently an independent Director on the Board of the not-for-profit Infrastructure Sustainability Council of Australia.
 Mark has a Bachelor of Arts, a Bachelor of Economics, and a Masters of Law from the Australian National University in Australia and is a graduate member of the Australian Institute of Company Directors.

 Goetz provides technical forestry, quantitative, and modelling support for New Forests as part of the Investment Analytics team.
 Goetz has been working as an analyst in the forestry industry for over six years.
 His work brought him assignments in Asia, Europe, Australia, and New Zealand.
 He has worked on a broad range of projects focusing on the development and implementation of advanced technologies in the forest industry.
 These projects included the implementation of forest inventory software in Asia, the development of log export data collection software in New Zealand, and the utilisation of mechanised harvesting data in Australia and New Zealand.
 Goetz holds a B.Sc. in Forest Science from Germany and a M.Sc. in Forest Engineering from the University of Canterbury, New Zealand.